ohmlabs/ohm/tutorials/git.md

 ```sh
 git push origin :newfeature
 ```
-## [Stashing](http://git-scm.com/book/en/Git-Tools-Stashing) and Switching between branches
+## Stashing and Switching between branches
 Suppose you're working on a new feature branch and you want to swich to a different branch to see changes that were just pushed.
 If you have a lot of unstaged changes that are not ready to be committed, switching branches without losing this is important.
-Here's how:
+You will use the [git stash](http://git-scm.com/book/en/Git-Tools-Stashing) commandHere's how:
 ```sh
 git stash apply         # message 'Saved working directory...
 HEAD is now...'
 git status              # 'On branch...
 Nothing to commit...'